Lokesh8055/TodoApplication/README.md

 4. Completed:
 Users will be able to mark task as complete on click of checkbox.

+5. Drag and Drop functionality
+Users will be able to drag and drop so tasks it can be sorted.

 5. State Management:
 Used React Context API